-- D) For each of the differential equations in questions A,B,C above, generate a single plot showing the slope field and the solution(s) starting at the given point(s).
-Did those solutions look like what you expected? - E) In question A, the differential equation is one that we can solve by the method of separation of variables we discussed last Friday.
-Find a formula for the solution with y(0) = 1, and plot that to "check Maple's" work.
-(Note: Just as not all simple functions have elementary antiderivatives, not all differential equations have elementary solutions.
-So this approach might not always be possible.) - F) For equation C, experiment with different initial conditions $y(-3) = y_0$ .
-What is the "cut-off" value for $y_0$ between solutions that tend to a finite value as $x \to \infty$ and those that grow without any bound?
+- D) For each of the differential equations in questions I A,B,C above, generate a single plot showing the slope field and the solution(s) starting at the given point(s).
+Did those solutions look like what you expected? - E) For equation C, experiment with different initial conditions $y(-3) = y_0$ .
+What is the "cut-off" value for $y_0$ between solutions that tend to a finite value as $t \to \infty$ and those that grow without any bound?